kitakitadesu/AUGUST_FRAB12_CONTROL_ROS2/ros2_ws/scripts/README.md

 ## Overview

-The scripts provide a comprehensive development and deployment workflow for the ROS2-based bocchi robot controller with WebSocket communication.
+The scripts provide a comprehensive development and deployment workflow for the ROS2-based bocchi robot controller with Socket.IO communication.

 ## Quick Start